-Here is some actual advice/ common sense statements so there is no reason to continue reading.
+Here are some actual advice/ common sense statements so there is no reason to continue reading.

 TIP: Often in the evening the bread of the day in bakeries and supermarkets goes on sale and that is when you should purchase it.

 In fact, if you genuinely have a passion for travel, you will do that.
 And I have.
-I have slept in a run down car for a month.
+I have slept in a run-down car for a month.
 I have eaten PB & J sandwiches every day, for every meal, for weeks.
-I have gone without “proper” showering (ocean water is where it’s at but please don’t ruin the environment with shampoos and soap, just let the saltwater work its magic) or not doing laundry for longer than I wish to disclose (6 days).
+I have gone without “proper” showering (ocean water is where it’s at but please don’t ruin the environment with shampoos and soap, just let the salt water work its magic) or not doing laundry for longer than I wish to disclose (6 days).
 And you know what?
 It is so worth it.
-The sites I saw, the people I met were unreal.
+The sites I saw, and the people I met were unreal.
 Sure I wish I spent the 10 pounds on that Edinburgh dungeon photo since the lighting was too dark to take a decent photo of the actual photo on the screen.
-And sure, having a proper meal would have been lovely but I spent money on the things I wanted to.
+And sure, having a proper meal would have been lovely but I spent money on the things I wanted.
 I’d rather snorkel the Great Barrier Reef than dine at a fancy restaurant with small portions every other day.
-I do have tips on how to be frugal which I encourage you to check out but if you are the type of person who can only stay in a five-star hotel then unfortunately it is impossible for you to travel cheaply.
-I am going to be slapping you with some more cold hard truths so stop your crying.
+I do have tips on how to be frugal which I encourage you to check out but if you are the type of person who can only stay in a five-star hotel then, unfortunately, it is impossible for you to travel cheaply.
+I am going to be slapping you with some more cold hard truths so stop crying.

-I spent around $3000.00 Canadian inclusive of my flight to Greece from Vancouver for a month in the high season in 2007.
+I spent around $3000.00 Canadian inclusive of my flight to Greece from Vancouver for a month in high-season in 2007.
 I know people who have spent 3 times that.
 Our dollar was a bit weak compared to the Euro.
-Alcoholic is such a strong word so I won’t use it.
+An alcoholic is such a strong word so I won’t use it.
 But at the time drinking was my forte.
 We didn’t go to any sites because we didn’t know they existed and we shared one meal at a restaurant the one time we went and ate chips (crisps) for lunch.
 But boy did we have fun!

 TIP: Children are expensive and can hinder travelling so if you want to save money don’t have kids.

 For flights, I know people who have done that credit card thing where they sign up for a paid Visa or American Express card but then they earn air miles for next to nothing (1 point for every 1 dollar spent).
 They often give you bonus miles for signing up which is normally in the thousands.
 The reality of it is you need to spend a certain amount on the credit card or keep an “active” card for months before they will even release the points to you.
-So yeah, the 200 dollar a year card will earn you enough points for a 1200 dollar flight to London but be aware you need to spend 3000 dollars on the card within a certain amount of months before the points will surface.
-So if you are going to spend 3000 anyway then it may be worth it.
+So yeah, the 200-dollar-a-year card will earn you enough points for a 1200-dollar flight to London but be aware you need to spend 3000 dollars on the card within a certain amount of months before the points will surface.
+So if you are going to spend the 3000 anyways then it may be worth it.